ioccc-src/winner/2014/skeggs/README.md

 Essentially, it generates C code at runtime, dumps it to a file, and then runs a C compiler on that file, telling the C compiler to generate a shared library.
-Then it loads the shared library with dlopen, and...
+Then it loads the shared library with `dlopen(3)`, and...

 Ignores the result?

 That can't be right.

 Well, it is.
-Instead of using dlsym like a normal programmer, I mark one of the generated functions with `__attribute__((constructor))`.
+Instead of using `dlsym(3)` like a normal programmer, I mark one of the generated functions with `__attribute__((constructor))`.
 This means that it gets called immediately on load, so it can make its functions available.